leslie-zheng/nano_structure_thermal_conductivity-/README.md

 # nano_structure_thermal_conductivity-

-this simple script allows you to calculate the in plane and cross plane thermal conductivity in thin film based on the cumulative thermal conductivity VS. mean free path curve of bulk materials, here the thickness of thin film is thick enough not the single layer or double layer thin film.
+this simple script allows you to calculate the in plane and cross plane thermal conductivity in thin film/nanowire based on the cumulative thermal conductivity VS. mean free path curve of bulk materials, here the thickness of thin film is thick enough not the single layer or double layer thin film.

 calculate nanostructure thermal conductivity using cumulative thermal